s3ql/s3ql/developer-notes/block_cache.md

 ## Improvement Ideas

-### Unify _removal_task_multi and _removal_task_simple

-Current state: Two separate worker implementations for backend deletion, chosen based on whether the backend supports delete_multi.
-They share structure but differ in batching.

-Idea: Single worker that internally checks if the backend supports delete_multi.

-Impact: Minor — removes ~40 lines of duplication.

 ### Split MultiLock into two objects.

 Currently, the same multi-lock is used for both (inode, blockno) pairs and object ids.
 It would